saikats5/css-positioning/README.md

 }

 position: absolute is always relative to the parent which is having relative position whereas fixed always positioned itself to document window

+stacking order matter that's why fixed element put at the bottom else overridden by below elemnets while scrolling, z-index will solve the issue

+when content clipped out of the container using overflow we can add scroll or make it fit within the container